Breast swelling is sometimes a side effect of hormone treatment for cancer. Treatments are available to help avoid and

 Anti androgen treatments, such as bicalutamide, may last for several years.
 Your doctor may suggest treatment to reduce the risk of breast swelling if your treatment is likely to be longer than 6 months.

 Treatment might include:

 Radiotherapy uses high energy x-rays to reduce the swelling.
-It is the main treatment given to avoid or treat breast swelling.
+It's the main treatment for preventing and treating breast swelling.
 It is called breast-bud radiotherapy.
-You have one or two sessions of radiotherapy that last for a few minutes.
-It is a very small dose of radiotherapy.
+You have one or two sessions of radiotherapy and it's a very small dose.

 The skin around your nipple may be red and sore for a few weeks after the treatment.
 There is a small risk of cancer developing in the radiation area many years after treatment.
 Your doctor will talk to you about this.

 Tamoxifen works by blocking oestrogen.
 This slows down breast tissue swelling.
 Research suggests that in men taking bicalutamide it can:

 - reduce swelling and pain

 Tamoxifen can cause side effects such as hot flushes.